swarmcom/deploy/README.md

 Installation
 ============

-Clone this repo to the target host, and execute as root:
+Clone this repo to the target host (RHEL 7), and execute as root:

 ```sh
 ./rhel-host-setup.sh